abhishekjawali/java-mysql-ssl/README.md

 ## Steps to execute

 ### Setup JKS
 Optional step.
+This step is not required to be executed for this example.
+This can be used as reference when creating a new JKS file.
 JKS file is already created based on RDS CA and included in this example.
 The following steps were followed to setup the JKS file.

 1. Download RDS CA certificate (rds-ca-2019-root.pem) from https://s3.amazonaws.com/rds-downloads/rds-ca-2019-root.pem
 2. Convert the certificate to .der format